rovaughn/box/README.md

 `box seal -password` asks for a password and then seals stdin into a box that can only be opened by entering the same password.

+`box seal -password-file <file>` is the same as `-password` but reads the password from the given file.

 `box seal -to <receiver>` seals stdin into a box that can only be opened by `<receiver>`.